Adderall Overdose

 Treatment for Adderall Misuse & Addiction

-Just like other drugs, Adderall addiction can be treated.
-Inpatient and outpatient rehab facilities exist all over the country, offering effective addiction recovery programs.
+Like other drugs, Adderall addiction can be treated.
+Inpatient and outpatient rehab facilities exist nationwide, offering effective addiction recovery programs.

-- Inpatient rehab.
-These treatment facilities require patients to stay within the facility for the period of their treatment (30 to 90 days).
+- Inpatient rehab: These treatment facilities require people to stay within the facility for the period of their treatment (30 to 90 days) and provide access to immediate medical care 24×7

-- Outpatient rehab.
-These facilities offer flexibility for patients to live their normal lives while attending rehab.
+- Outpatient rehab: These facilities offer flexibility for people to live and sleep at home while attending rehab and participating in ongoing treatment

 Substance abuse treatment programs for Adderall addiction may include: